micahcowan/a2vimode/README.md

 ## Problems and Short-Comings

- * The ability to go and grab content off the screen is lost now.
+ * The ability to go and grab content off the screen is lost now, though the "recall last-typed line" and AppleSoft-integration features mitigate that loss somewhat (see the [manual](MANUAL.md)).
+Equivalent functionality is planned for a future release.
- * ProDOS support is somewhat fragile, as it doesn't currently know how to protect itself properly from BASIC programs running under ProDOS.
-On DOS, it sets `HIMEM:` to protect itself.
  * 80-column mode on an *unenhanced* Apple \]\[e is somewhat fragile, and occasionally annoying.
-This is due chiefly to the fact that 80-col `RDKEY` automatically a number of things that the standard firmware doesn't, and I wish it wouldn't.
-I may resolve these issues by avoiding `RDKEY` in the future, but for now I'm stuck with it.
+This is due chiefly to the fact that 80-col `RDKEY` steals the `ESC` keypress, and I wish it wouldn't.
+I may resolve these issues by avoiding `RDKEY` on that specific platform in the future, but for now I can only recommend that you never use `ESC`, and always use `TAB`, to enter "normal" mode.
+ * The software only takes up about 5k of RAM, but due to its placement, makes about 13k of RAM unavailable to BASIC.
+This will be improved in a future release.
- * Due to the way **a2vimode** detects and wrests away control from the firmware `GETLN` routine, there is a small-but-not-zero chance of mistaking some values on the stack for return addresses, that aren't, and consequently breaking some function up the call stack.
+ * Due to the way **a2vimode** detects and wrests away control from the firmware's `GETLN` routine, there is a small-but-not-zero chance of mistaking some values on the stack for return addresses, that aren't, and consequently breaking some function up the call stack.

 ## How Does It Work?